LinwoodDev/Flow/README.md

 ## Features

 * **⚡ Simple and intuitive:** Every tool is in the right place.
 Open the app and start managing your time.
-Invite people to your events and share your calendar with them.
 * **📝 Support your favorite formats:** Import and export your old notes and events.
 Set the app as your default calendar app and use it with your favorite apps.
 * **📱 Works on every device:** The app is available for android, windows, linux, and in the web.
 You can use it on your phone, tablet, or computer.
 * **💻 Choose where your data is stored:** You can choose to store your data locally, in your favorite cloud (caldav) or decentralized using S5.
 You can also export your data to a file and import it again.